sybila/pithya-core/README.md

 ### Other executables

-A part from the main binary, Pithya also contains these separate utilities:
+Apart from the main binary, Pithya also contains these separate utilities:
- - ```tractor``` Takes a path to one .bio file as a command line argument, performs the linnear approximation and prints resulting .bio model file to standard output.
+ - ```tractor``` Takes a path to one .bio file as a command line argument, performs the linear approximation and prints resulting .bio model file to standard output.
 You can use ```tractor``` as a .bio syntax checker.
  - ```combine``` Takes a path to the (already approximated) .bio model and the .huctl property file as command line arguments and prints a configuration json file.
-You can use ```combine``` to verify that your model and propery files are valid.
+You can use ```combine``` to verify that your model and property files are valid.

 ## Build from source

-You can naturaly build Pithya from source if you're so inclined.
+You can naturally build Pithya from source if you're so inclined.
 After you clone the repository, you can run one of these commands in the root folder:

 *TODO: find how to give args to run command*